naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Margaret: Am I a good person?
+Sticky: Am I a good person?
 No. But do I try to be better every single day?
 Also no.

 %